What Is the Tobacco Industry?

 The industry has also been accused of involvement in the illicit tobacco trade.
 While it may seem counterintuitive to facilitate the illegal sale of its own products, the illicit trade may actually benefit the tobacco industry—it can be a way to enter new markets, hook new users and open the door for interactions with government officials, which defies the World Health Organization Framework Convention on Tobacco Control (WHO FCTC).

-Concerningly, the tobacco industry has begun moving into the pharmaceutical space.
-A notable example is PMI’s recent acquisition of Vectura, a medical inhaler company whose products may be used to treat diseases associated with tobacco use.
+Concerningly, the tobacco industry has tried to move into the pharmaceutical space.
+A notable example is PMI’s failed acquisition of Vectura, a medical inhaler company whose products may be used to treat diseases associated with tobacco use.
 These types of acquisitions are likely the industry’s attempt to diversify how it earns money and gain reputational benefits from being perceived as part of the health sector, despite its products causing eight million deaths every year.

 How can we stop the tobacco industry?